 With Music by Derek Rice

 Assistant Stage Manager: Shawdi Sani

 Film Crew: Joe Kao, Jack Mason-Brase & Peter Schrock

 Featuring Jaeonnie Davis-Crawford, Kandace Crystal,

 Wilfred Paloma, Derek Rice, Catherine Hanna Schrock,

 Andrew Walters & Sofia Zaragoza

-Performances are available for schools and community organizations, including both facilitated and independent learning options.
+Virtual programs are available for schools and community organizations, including both facilitated and independent learning options.

 View the School Guide for more information and details about booking.

 Established in the early 1970s by Brazilian director and activist Augusto Boal, Forum Theater is one of the most popular forms of Theater of the Oppressed.
 In Forum Theater, actors present a short play in which the protagonist experiences a conflict or injustice, and ultimately fails to reach a goal in their life.
 Then the Joker, the narrator and facilitator of the play, engages the audience in a conversation and invites them to change the outcome of the play.
 The actors begin the play again and audience members are given the opportunity to simply say, “STOP!” when they wish to change the action in the play.
 As audience members stop the play, they are invited to imagine a new choice that could have been made in that moment and to roleplay an action that would create a better result for the protagonist.